harrow-philosophy/harrow-philosophy.github.io/library/philosophy/Law/Frederic Bastiat/The Law.md

 # The Law
+Notes on "THe Law" by Frederic Bastiat
+## Law Perverted
 "...to limiting and destroying rights which its real purpose was to respect."
 "It has converted plunder into a right, in order to protect plunder.
 And it has converted lawful defense into a crime, in order to punish lawful defense."
 - Did not see that the state requires such a contradiction.